An Espresso with Christiane Pratsch Monarchi: Hapax Magazine editor on Photography & Collaboration

 How has your work developed from your initial steps to the present?

 Initially, after my MA, I had the privilege of working with James Hyman at the former James Hyman Gallery.
 Together, we created a photography exhibition programme representing a great group of photographers, and it made me realise how few sharing possibilities exist for artists who aren’t invited to exhibit in galleries.
-About thirteen years ago, I created Photomonitor to serve as a platform to share people's work online and provide visibility.
+About 13 years ago, I created Photomonitor as a platform to share people's work online and provide visibility.
 It was built on the model of gathering some funding to pay writers to cover photography with exhibition reviews, interviews, book reviews and essays.
 Then, about five years ago, Gordon and I had the idea of Hapax magazine because we wanted to support artists and curators with a small commission to try out new ideas in the development of their practice and reinforce the beginning of the art cycle.
 It’s a special honour to be in the position to work with people who are starting a new project, and hundreds of people from around the world respond to our open call every six months.
 Now I can say that I enjoy being a facilitator or enabler of others’ artistic ideas and helping them grow.
 It’s a pleasure to have this sort of collaborative relationship and have people come to Hapax Living Room or engage with us about the magazine at a publishing fair.
 The Living Room isn’t a commercial gallery, but a space for sharing ideas and allowing pure collaboration.

 Me with Gordon MacDonald (my co-editor on HAPAX) and Jermaine Francis whose show we just finished in the Living Room.